import numpy as np

 if noise_variances_new is not None:

-assert isinstance(noise_variances_new, np.ndarray) or isinstance(noise_variances_new, list), \
+assert isinstance(noise_variances_new, np.ndarray), \

-"noise_variances_new must be np.ndarray or list"
+"noise_variances_new must be np.ndarray"

 else: fvgp_noise_variances = None